Bihar BJP MLA stirs row with comments on Hindu deities | Politics

 - India

-In an embarrassment to the BJP in Bihar, one of its MLAs has been accused of hurting Hindu sentiments by allegedly berating Goddess Lakshmi and Saraswati and Lord Hanuman.
+In an embarrassment to the BJP in Bihar, one of its MLAs has been accused of hurting Hindu sentiments by pointing out that even those who did not worship Goddess Lakshmi and Saraswati and Lord Hanuman, were not denied the attributes that the worship of these deities was expected to bestow.

-Lalan Paswan, who represents Pirpainti assembly seat in Bhagalpur district, put his foot in the mouth while announcing his decision not to hold a feast in the memory of his mother who died last week.

-However, in the same breath, he blurts, ''Saraswati and Lakshmi are not worshipped by Muslims and Christians.
+He also pointed out, ''Saraswati and Lakshmi are not worshipped by Muslims and Christians.
 This has not deprived these communities of wealth and learning.
-Bajrang Bali is not revered in the US but the country is still a superpower.
+Bajrang Bali (Lord Hanuman) is not revered in the US but the country is still a superpower.
 It is all just a matter of belief.''
 PTI could not independently verify the authenticity of the video.

 The alleged comments, however, led to an outrage with some radical Hindu groups burning an effigy of the MLA in Bhagalpur town.